lilianricaud/patterns/permaculture/dave_jacke_ecological_design_process.md

 SCHEMATIC DESIGN expands the seed of the CONCEPT DESIGN to see how it manifests in somewhat greater detail… (Edible Forest Gardens, VII, p.
 233)

+in addition to refining the points of distinction between the main areas in the concept design (camping, nut grove, clearing, edible forest garden/s) we started tuning into a couple of critical high-level decisions/distinctions as to the way that the future driveway will wrap through the space, and the location of the planned future teaching building.

+DO not lock anything in prematurely

+the worst design mistakes are ALWAYS made at the schematic level.
+Getting the rough relationships right there is critical.
+This is the stage where Type 1 errors are made, and no amount of fiddling at the detailed level will fix them.
+Particularly in the short time I had, I wanted to make sure the patterns were good.
+The details would evolve a lot over time anyway.

 ### Detailed / patch design